JobMonkey! - Sports Jobs, Coaching Jobs, and other Sports Careers

 Sports Journalism Jobs: Magazines Writing & Photographer Jobs

 While newspapers struggle, magazines are doing very well.
-"Mr. Magazine," journalism professor Samir Husni at the University of Mississippi, reports that
+“Mr. Magazine,” journalism professor Samir Husni at the University of Mississippi, reports that 56 new titles hit the newsstands in January of 2010.

-78 new magazines were launched in the USA in May, 2006.
-In the first five months of the year, there were 338 new ones.
 Thousands of jobs and freelance markets are there for talented sportswriters and sports photographers.
 More men and women who love sports and know how to handle words and pictures are needed on staff as editors, associate editors, photo editors, proofreaders, copy editors, managing editors and interns.

-Magazine publishers have also discovered that they can actually make money in the "new media" with websites, online publications, podcasts, blogs and more—for which they need more journalists.
+Magazine publishers have also discovered that they can actually make money in the “new media” with websites, online publications, podcasts, blogs and more – for which they need more journalists.

-"This is every boy's dream," writes Richard Hoffer in a recent issue of Sports Illustrated magazine.
-He's talking about Joe Jurevicius, a home-town boy who will be playing in front of his family and friends for the Cleveland Browns in 2006.
-What's your dream?
-How about a job like Hoffer's, interviewing the kid "who'd watch the Browns on TV in your parents' garage, the door open to simulate stadium seating in 20° weather" when he becomes a Brown?
+“This is every boy’s dream,” writes Richard Hoffer in a recent issue of Sports Illustrated magazine.
+He’s talking about Joe Jurevicius, a home-town boy who played in front of his family and friends for the Cleveland Browns in 2006.
+What’s your dream?
+How about a job like Hoffer’s, interviewing the kid “who’d watch the Browns on TV in your parents’ garage, the door open to simulate stadium seating in 20° weather” when he becomes a Brown?

 How about test driving a new Ferrari before anybody else has even seen it?
 Road & Track might be your speed!
 Like a fast-paced work environment?
 Get on the editorial staff of a magazine like AutoWeek.
-If you want to be a sports journalist in "new media," try the new online-only publication, Winding Road™ magazine.
+If you want to be a sports journalist in “new media,” try the new online-only publication, Winding Road magazine.
 (See the Sports Journalism, Websites and Online Publications page for this and other opportunities to work online.)

 Scuba Diving can send you to an exotic island in the Pacific to dive where no man or woman has gone before; Sports Illustrated needs people to cover the Superbowl.
 Even men's magazines, women's magazines and general-interest magazines want to meet the athletes who represent their countries in the Olympics.